ShadowKnightMK4/MergeText/README.md

 MergeText is a lightweight C# command-line tool that merges the contents of multiple text files into a single output stream or file.
 It supports directory scanning, wildcard-based file matching, and efficient chunked reading/writing to handle large files.

+The original objective of the tool was I wanted to merge a multi file Visual Studio Solution to a single file, labled for easy LLM evaluation.

 🧩 Features

 Merge multiple files into one.